-If you’re trying to lose weight a higher protein intake spread throughout the day, on a per meal basis tends to help prevent the loss of muscle.
+If you’re trying to lose weight, a higher protein intake spread throughout the day on a per-meal basis tends to help prevent the loss of muscle.
 That’s an absolute must for maintaining a high metabolism and avoiding frailty as you age.
-Shoot for 25-30 grams per meal at least twice or optimally three times a day.
+Shoot for 25-30 grams per meal at least twice, or optimally, three times a day.
 That’s the more user-friendly recommendation.
-There’s one more unintuitive concept.
+However, there’s one more unintuitive concept.

 The benefits of a combination of strength training and adequate protein intake for older women are many.
-Stronger muscles mean you’re more able to do activity that will create stronger bones and decrease risk of falls later.
-It also means more ease maintaining an optimal weight and body composition.
+Stronger muscles mean you’re more able to do activities that will create stronger bones and decrease the risk of falls later.
+It also means more ease in maintaining an optimal weight and body composition.